itsamemonisha/Rewards-Loyalty-Program-Database/README.md

-## Database design and implementation for a rewards loyalty system
+## Database design and implementation of a rewards loyalty system

 Designing a database for any retailer to set up a rewards royalty program and showcasing ways to leverage information gained from the database